valancej/documentation/_basic/builds-and-configuration/ignore-command-on-branch.md

 ### Skip A Command On Specific Branches

 If you don't want to run a command on a specific branch use the following syntax.
-In this example we run your command on every branch except gh_pages
+In this example we run your command on every branch except `gh_pages`.

 ```shell
 if [ "$CI_BRANCH" != "gh-pages" ]; then YOUR_COMMAND; fi